 Women tend to always do things they don’t want to do because they don’t want to seem unkind.
 They want to be labeled as being nice.
-They take comments from others, food orders that are less than satisfactory, to treatment from their partners that is below their standards.
-How do we stop reacting in this way?
-How do we stop what society has placed on us?

 Generally when a man is assertive in conversation they are showing leadership.
 When they behave in a way that is unflattering or boisterous the behavior is dismissed within a short time.
 If men don’t show up for an event or appointment they are considered busy or it’s allowed because they are men.
 We can’t blame men for how they are acting.
 They are acting the way society told them to.